 A: When constructing French drains, many people opt for lightweight and flexible HDPE double-wall corrugated pipes instead of readily available PVC pipes.
 This patterned design ensures high efficiency with reduced clogging rates.

-Q: What advantages do HDPE Double Wall Corrugated Pipes bring about about storm water management?
+Q: What advantages do HDPE Double Wall Corrugated Pipes bring about in stormwater management?

 A: Compared to the installation of PVC pipes, HDPE double-wall corrugated pipes are generally much easier to install because they are very flexible and light in weight.
 They can change direction so that they go around objects and, therefore, require fewer joints and fittings than the PVC variety, which has a fixed length.
 On the other hand, the installation of PVCs needs more precise measurements and fittings since they are rigid, making them labor-intensive.